 - We will help you.
-The Part D Explanation of Benefits (Part D EOB) report we send to you includes the current amount of your out-of-pocket costs (Section 3 in this chapter tells about this report).
-When you reach a total of \$6,550 in out-of-pocket costs for the year, this report will tell you that you have left the Initial Coverage Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
+The Part D Explanation of Benefits (Part D EOB) summary we send to you includes the current amount of your out-of-pocket costs (Section 3 in this chapter tells about this report).
+When you reach a total of \$7,050 in out-of-pocket costs for the year, this report will tell you that you have left the Initial Coverage Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
 Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.

-SECTION 6 There is no coverage gap for Blue Shield 65 Plus
+SECTION 6 There is no coverage gap for Blue Shield Medicare

-Section 6.1 You do not have a coverage gap for your Part D drugs

-There is no coverage gap for Blue Shield 65 Plus.
-Once you leave the Initial Coverage Stage, you move on to the Catastrophic Coverage Stage.
+Section 6.1 You do not have a coverage gap for your Part D drugs you move on to the Catastrophic Coverage Stage.
 See Section 7 for information about your coverage in the Catastrophic Coverage Stage.

+There is no coverage gap for Blue Shield Medicare.
+Once you leave the Initial Coverage Stage,
-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs

-Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year

-You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$6,550 limit for the calendar year.
+You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$7,050 limit for the calendar year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.